AustinW24/instapaws/README.md

 ### Backend Overview

-RappaMappa uses a Flask server with Postgresql as the database.
+Instapaw uses a Flask server with Postgresql as the database.
 Much like the frontend, the backend of Instapaw is fairly simple, with the server sending data to the front end for the client, receiving requests, and sending it back to the frontend.
 Below are the backend technologies used wiwith an overview of how they all are utilized.